 - Consult a lawyer: a 200€ employment lawyer consultation can pay back 100x or more

 - Find a lawyer: before you need one.
 Knowing you got someone to call on will give you huge confidence.
 Consider getting legal insurance too

-- Research online: in the information age the only upper limit is people’s laziness.
+- Research online: in the information age, the only upper limit is people’s laziness.
 Luckily for you, that’s quite a low bar

 And you lay the first brick of your Iron Dome.

 Who’s got more power when the sh*t hits the fan?
-The ones with proofs
+The ones with Evidences

 For example, based on the information you gather, is it illegal in your jurisdiction to: